iohkedu/aiken-module/spending-app/README.md

-# Project Name
+# Spending App

 This project requires setting up some dependencies before it can run.
 Follow the steps below to get everything up and running.

 ## Requirements

 **Blockfrost API Key**:
 You'll need a Blockfrost API key.
 You can obtain one by creating an account at [Blockfrost.io](https://blockfrost.io/).
+For this tool you need to get a Preprod API Key.

 ## Setup Steps